TheBodger/MMM-SimplePlayer/README.md

 | `debug`                | *Optional* - if true, shows some additional messages in the consoles. <br><br> **Possible values:** true/false.<br> **Default value:** false

 ## Controls
-Showing DLNA available and being used as music source (it is bright)
+Showing DLNA available and being used as music source (it is bright)<BR>
 ![Example of MMM-SimplePlayer audio player module](screenShots/Screenshot_simple.png?raw=true "Screenshot of simple Controls DLNA available/active")<BR>
-Showing that DLNA has not been enabled in the config / dimmed
+Showing that DLNA has not been enabled in the config / dimmed<BR>
 ![Example of MMM-SimplePlayer audio player module](screenShots/Screenshot_DLNA_disabled.png?raw=true "Screenshot of simple Controls DLNA not available from config setting")<BR>

-The controls from left to right in the example screenshot above are:
+The playback controls from left to right in the example screenshot above are:
 | Control                  | Details
 |------------------------ |--------------
 | `Previous Track`	| Loads the Previous track in the list, which will be the last track if the current track was the first track in the list